kmn1625/k8s/README.md

 Kubernetes version: v1.28 (stable, production-ready)

 This setup is production-tested and follows Kubernetes best practices.
 All scripts include error handling and clear output for troubleshooting.
 Your cluster will be fully functional for deploying applications, services, and managing workloads!

+If Using AWS/Cloud (I see Private IPs 172.31.x.x)
+This looks like AWS private IPs.
+You need to check Security Groups:

+Master Node Security Group must allow:

+Port 6443 (API Server) from Worker nodes
+Port 10250 (Kubelet) from all nodes
+Port 2379-2380 (etcd) from Master

+Worker Node Security Group must allow:

+All traffic FROM Master node
+Port 10250 from Master